Skip to content

 A TINYpulse survey found that feeling underappreciated is a significant driver for employee churn.

-When employees feel undervalued, even the potential of a small boost in earnings may persuade them to jump ship, as 25% of employees surveyed said they would be willing to leave their current jobs for just a 10% raise.
+When employees feel undervalued, even the potential of a small boost in earnings may persuade them to jump ship, as 25% of employees surveyed said they would be willing to leave their current employer for just a 10% raise.

 Lack of trust and autonomy